Decentralized Finance

 “Decentralization” essentially means that no central body controls anything.
 Therefore, decentralized finance disempowers gatekeepers and middlemen while empowering consumers via peer-to-peer exchanges through a public blockchain.
 Let’s illustrate that with an example.

 Suppose you earn 1% interest on the money you’ve put in an online savings account.
 Your bank, in turn, lends that sum to another of its customers at an interest rate of, say, 2.15% and pockets the profit of 1.15%.
-Decentralized finance allows you to lend your money directly, so you can cut out the loss of 1.15% and keep the full 2.15% for yourself.
+Decentralized finance allows you to lend your money directly.
+While this can offer potentially higher interest rates, remember to factor in network transaction costs (gas fees) and the inherent volatility and smart contract risk to determine your true net return.

 TL;DR